brillout/wildcard-api/docs/blog/rest-rpc.md

 ##### REST level-5

-For an API to be called REST, it needs to follow *all* the principles of REST level-5, REST level-4, etc.
+For an API to be called REST, it needs to follow *all* REST levels.

-A REST level-5 API, in a nutshell, is an API that consists of CRUD operations on schema models;
+The last level, REST level-5, stipulates that an API should only consists of CRUD operations on a list of data models.
-a REST level-5 API has a schema (whereas a REST level-0 API can be schemaless).
+In a nutshell, a REST level-5 API has a schema.

 ##### RPC-like